-Comedian Steve Coogan is best known for his role as Alan Partridge, who started life as a news reporter from the comedy TV series The Day Today, and since his cameo as Silas Ramsbottom, the head of the Anti-Villain League, he has starred in films Alan Partridge and Philomena.
+Comedian Steve Coogan is best known for his role as Alan Partridge, who started life as a news reporter from the comedy TV series The Day Today.
+Since he first took the role of Silas Ramsbottom, the head of the Anti-Villain League, he has starred in films such as Philomena (2013).
 Renowned actor and singer Julie Andrews again has a brief cameo as the voice of Gru's mother.

 The Minions are voiced by director Pierre Coffin - they speak in a squeaky way with a French accent, and have their own dialect incorporating occasional recognisable English words.
 They sing well when they are in prison and also after they escape, when they accidentally find themselves on stage in the Sing!
 TV talent show.

 An important theme is that the film was made to be shown in 3D.
 This influences the look of the film - for example, Gru has a long, pointy nose, the Headquarters of the Anti-Villain League include a vast amphitheatre-style room, and Balthazar Bratt's lair has a passageway lined with robotic dolls that swarm out towards the viewer, that would all look particularly good through 3D glasses.